-- CIHT encourages decision makers at a national and local level to embed the importance of road safety in their key policy documents and work with stakeholders to ensure continued delivery of casualty reduction. - CIHT calls for the return of safety targets, robust monitoring, collation of an evidence base for road safety and proper dissemination of that evidence. - Building on the approach taken by the current Highways Agency, promote road safety skills and road safety audit as a technique that reduces risks of individual schemes and also allows highway authorities and designers to learn from past experiences.
+- CIHT calls for the return of safety targets, robust monitoring, collation of an evidence base for road safety and proper dissemination of that evidence9. - Building on the approach taken by Highways England, promote road safety skills and road safety audit as a technique that reduces risks of individual schemes and also allows highway authorities and designers to learn from past experiences.